powerpool-finance/powerpool-docs-old/specifications/StakingIntegrations.md

-# Staking Underlying Protocols Integrations
+# Underlying Protocols Integrations with Staking

 We divide the staking system into `Token wrappers` and their `Routers`: